JrSchild/Lodash-Mixins/README.md

 Lodash-Mixins
 =============

 Some Lodash extra's.
 Load the mixins after lodash.
+See source code for documentation.